ostrodmit/ostrodmit.github.io/about.md

 The purpose of this blog is to present my research to a broader audience.

-[Here](https://ostrodmit.blog/) you could find some posts on the topics I was interested in as a PhD student.
+[Here](https://ostrodmit.blog/) you can find some posts on the topics I was interested in as a PhD student.